conda/conda/docs/source/user-guide/troubleshooting.rst

-This indicates that the specification to install wxpython 3 depends on installing Python 2.7, which conflicts with the specification to install python 3.
+This indicates that the specification to install wxpython 3 depends on installing Python 2.7, which conflicts with the specification to install Python 3.

 Solution
 --------